 Summary and Results

-Setting up alerts for this will allow to proactively reach out to customers that are being throttled and help them.
+This query is used to set up alerts for parsers issues.
+Setting up alerts for parsers issues will allow to proactively reach out to customers where their queries are being throttled and help them.

 Query